falcopackages/falco-cli/docs/the_cli/index.rst

 .. important::

-    Most of the commands here depends on the ``manage.py`` file, so make sur to run them on them at the root of your django project.
+    Most of the commands here depends on the ``manage.py`` file, so make sur to run them at the root of your django project.

 .. cappa:: falco.__main__.Falco